rumeshmadhusanka/rasa-chatbot/DEPLOY.md

 # Deployment Guide
-## Install dependecies
+## Install the dependecies
+Deployemnt guide for Ubuntu 20.04 on a local machine or a cloud VM <br>
-Clone this repository
+Clone the repository
 ```
 git clone https://github.com/rumeshmadhusanka/rasa-chatbot.git
 ```